 In 2016, Olisa was named the most influential black Briton by the Powerlist, beating high profile figures such as Sir Lenny Henry, Baroness Doreen Lawrence, Lewis Hamilton and Mo Farah to the position.
 We look forward with working with him to achieve our goal of raising the aspirations of vulnerable children in the capital.

 “The work of School Home Support resonates strongly with my strategy as Lord-Lieutenant of Greater London to build bridges for a fairer London.
 They build a bridge between home and school; supporting disadvantaged children who experience home-based issues such as poverty and poor housing so that they can make the most of their education.

 There are parallels between my life and the lives of many of the young people SHS work with.
 I’m grateful to School-Home Support for thinking of me as patron, and for the work they do to drive social inclusion in the city.”

 Tony Adams MBE

-SHS charity patron, Tony Adams MBE, is a former football player and captain for Arsenal and England, and is currently managing La Liga club Granada CF. He was born and raised in Romford and Dagenham; areas where SHS has carried out its work for decades.
+SHS charity patron, Tony Adams MBE, is a former football player and captain for Arsenal and England.
+He was born and raised in Romford and Dagenham; areas where SHS has carried out its work for decades.
 Showing the world that you didn’t have to come from a privileged background in order to achieve great success, he has been an inspiration to children throughout and beyond his sporting career.

 “A few years ago, I attended one of School-Home Support’s open days in Barking.
 I did so because I was working in Azerbaijan at the time, and I had come home to see worse conditions in the borough I was brought up than in Azerbaijan.